 We seek to employ the highest calibre of candidates, with relevant professional experience.
 Throughout the recruitment process, we ensure equal opportunities, including managing any conflicts of interest that may arise, using independent professionals as interviewers where needed.
 We are currently putting in place measures to encourage greater diversity across our staff team and management, in order to better represent the clients we are supporting.

+50% of our management board, including CEO Ed Newton, are not members of Hope City Church.
 Our founder, Jenny Gilpin has also moved back to her Australian homeland and has no involvement in any areas of the charity.